Dear Sodomy Corp.,

 As the on-site RAS, I would retrieve the educational enhancements from a hallway distribution center and deliver them to the appropriate team member.
 (I should add that I was instrumental in having senior management upgrade facility terminology to better reflect current marketplace realities.)

 Another junior bio-team member was struggling with a pile of reports.
-After identifying the need, it became apparent our distribution facility did not stock the item.
+After identifying the need, it became apparent our distribution facility did not stock the required item.
 Outsourcing was clearly the best option.

 As a customer-driven RSA, I not only secured financing through our financial arm, but was able to locate and deliver elastic bands with a minimum of project down time.